chibisnorlax/acnhfaq/index.md

 Your ACNH game is now up to date!

 ### Can I transfer my save data/island to another switch?
-Yes, but at the moment the service is only available by contacting Nintendo directly.
-Please visit https://en-americas-support.nintendo.com/app/contact or the Nintendo customer service page in your country for more information.
+Yes, you can.
+It requires a Nintendo Switch Online subscription.
+Please visit https://en-americas-support.nintendo.com/app/answers/detail/a_id/53668/~/how-to-transfer-animal-crossing%3A-new-horizons-save-data for more information.

 ### What some other resources for AC:NH?
 You can find them at https://acnh.directory/.